 Ask anyone and chances are they have not heard of Dieter Rams.
 But as one of the most influential designers of the modern age, everyone at some point has owned or, at the very least, used a product he had inspired or designed.
 In fact, it is quite likely that the device you’re using right now to read this article was designed with Dieter Rams’ principles of good design in mind.

-As the chief design officer for Braun for almost 34 years, Dieter Rams’s austere and honest approach to design and his ethos “less but better” birthed a timeless line of products.
+As Braun’s chief design officer for almost 34 years, Dieter Rams’s austere and honest approach to design and his ethos “less but better” birthed a timeless line of products.
 Characterised by its functional form and user friendliness, his creations continue to inspire designers well into the digital age.
 A notable example of Rams’s legacy is no less than Apple’s own creative genius, Jony Ive.

 So what?
 I’m neither an architect nor an industrial designer